-In January 2019, we entered into a Strategic Services Agreement (the "2019 Strategic Services Agreement") with FOXKISER, which is (i) an affiliate of Allan M. Fox, one of our directors, and (ii) an affiliate of certain entities controlled by Mr. Fox which hold an aggregate of more than five percent of our common stock.
+In January 2019, we entered into a Strategic Services Agreement (the "2019 Strategic Services Agreement") with FOXKISER, which is (i) an affiliate of Allan M. Fox, our Chairman of the Board, and (ii) an affiliate of certain entities controlled by Mr. Fox which hold an aggregate of more than five percent of our common stock.

 In June 2019, the 2019 Strategic Services Agreement was amended to expand the scope of services provided and increase the monthly fee.
 In August 2020, the 2019 Strategic Services Agreement was further amended to extend the term.
 Pursuant to the 2019 Strategic Services Agreement, as amended, we incur a monthly fixed fee of \$400,000 in consideration for certain strategic services provided by FOXKISER.
-The term of the 2019 Strategic Services Agreement, as amended, expires in December 2022, and the 2019 Strategic Services Agreement is terminable by either party, at any time, upon six months' prior written notice to the other party.
+In December 2021, we terminated the 2019 Strategic Services Agreement, effective as of June 2022.